 All essays will be review and everyone who submits their essay will receive a response once the contest has concluded.
 The winner will be selected by the senior attorneys at The Ryan Law Group.
-The winner will be announced and their check sent to them sometime in August 2018.
-The check will be sent directly to the winner but the winner must verify that it is spent on school related expenses.
+The winner will be announced and their check sent to their school's financial aid office sometime in August 2018.
+The check will be sent directly to the financial aid office of the school the winner is currently or will be attending.

 To be eligible for the scholarship you must:

 - Incoming or current undergraduate college student or incoming or current law school student